12rats/12rats/README.md

 - i want to learn c, c#, javascript, and machine learning

-- goals
+- goals;
-  make a linux distro someday
+  make a linux distro someday,
-  no longer have a penis
+  no longer have a penis,
-  learn math good
+  learn math good,

 - in progress goals;
     too depressed to do anything anymore